errchh/DynPrompt-1a/README.md

 ## Feedback and Contributions

-If you have any feedback or suggestions for improvement, please let me know!
+If you have any feedback or suggestions for improvement, or if you know any good tutorials on Langflow and n8n, please let me know!
+Let's connect.

 ## License and Attribution

 This project is licensed under the MIT License.
-I would like to thank the instructors from deeplearning.ai.
+I would like to thank the open source community and the instructors from deeplearning.ai.